doriwilson/recce-super-demo/.github/pull_requests/pr3-timestamp-logic.md

 ## Technical Details

 The UTC date conversion in this PR:
-- Assumes source dates are in EST timezone
+- Assumes source dates are in EST timezone (America/New_York)
+- Converts to UTC using DuckDB's `AT TIME ZONE` syntax:
+  - Converts DATE to TIMESTAMP at EST timezone
-- Converts to UTC by treating date as EST midnight, adding 5 hours, then extracting the date
+  - Converts to UTC timezone
+  - Extracts the date
-- Uses DuckDB's `timestamp` and `date` functions
+- Uses DuckDB's native timezone support (`AT TIME ZONE`)
-- In production, you'd use your warehouse's timezone functions (e.g., Snowflake's `CONVERT_TIMEZONE`)
+- In production, you'd use similar timezone functions (e.g., Snowflake's `CONVERT_TIMEZONE`, PostgreSQL's `AT TIME ZONE`)

 ## Edge Cases to Consider